thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Why is that?

 Because branches delay integration, they create a bigger inventory of un-integrated code.
-The bigger inventory means the merge will pull in more and more changes.
+The bigger the inventory the more changes are pulled during the merge.
-Merging back the branch into mainline becomes harder and harder.
-Resulting in demanding, time-consuming merges that often will result in an unstable mainline.
+Merging back the branch into mainline becomes harder and more difficult.
+Resulting in demanding, time-consuming merges that repeatedly will result in an unstable mainline.

 Because branches also delay communication with the team, integrating the branch becomes exponentially more difficult with the lifetime of the branch.
-When keeping a branch open for 8 hours, 5 days or 30 days, the team can only adapt to the changes on the branch at best within 8 hours, 5 days or 30 days.
+When keeping a branch open for 8 hours, 5 days or 30 days, the team can only adapt to the changes on the branch, at best, within 8 hours, 5 days or 30 days.
 That leaves a lot of time for the team to accumulate more and more code which makes the integration of the branch harder and harder.
 On the other hand, when committing directly into mainline, the whole team sees the changes within minutes, allowing the team to accommodate immediately with the new changes.

-I guess the reason for this commonly accepted belief we need branches to keep mainline stable is:
+I guess the reason for this commonly accepted belief of we need branches to keep mainline stable is:

 - Teams have trouble accepting they can actually commit intermediate changes